Pimples after microneedling - why do you get them and how do you avoid them?

 1. Use the right needles

 Worn or incorrect needles can irritate the skin more than necessary.
 Always choose sterile disposable cartridges.
-See our sterile needle cartridges for Dr. Pen to ensure correct equipment.
+See our sterile needle cartridges for Dr. Pen to ensure the correct equipment.

 2. Keep the skin clean